xrdocs/8000/_tutorials/Cisco-8000-Hardware-resources-deep-dive-Part-1.md

 ### Slices & Slice-pair concepts

-For a Fixed or Centralised systems all 6 slices on the NPU is available for network facing interfaces but same time for a Distributed system only 3 slices are available for network facing interfaces and other 3 slices are used for fabric facing interfaces.
+For a Fixed or Centralized systems all 6 slices on the NPU is available for network facing interfaces but same time for a Distributed system only 3 slices are available for network facing interfaces and other 3 slices are used for fabric facing interfaces.

 Below pictures depict the slices for Fixed system and distributed system (here representing 88-LC0-34H14FH line card which has 2 NPUs),